 the Art of Reconciliation

-Open to all cultures and backgrounds for ages 18-29.
+Open to everyone over the age of 18 from all cultures and backgrounds.
 Participation is free and no prior art making experience is required.

 To create impactful public art exhibitions that will act as a springboard for Reconciliation in our communities.

 We believe that if Reconciliation is to happen, we need to learn from one

 another, form new friendships and take action together.

 We use Indigenous ways of knowing, teachings and cultural sharing throughout the project.

 The Art of Reconciliation is dedicated to serve and attend the communities located in the traditional, unceded territories of the Coast Salish peoples including the lək̓ʷəŋən (Songhees) and Xwsepsum (Esquimalt) Nations in the Greater Victoria, the W̱SÁNEĆ Nations (W̱JOȽEȽP [Tsartlip], BOḰEĆEN [Pauquachin], SȾÁUTW̱ [Tsawout], and W̱SIKEM [Tseycum]) and Pune’laxutth’ (Penelekut) out on the Saanich Peninsula and Gulf Islands, and to the west the Sc’ianew (Beecher Bay), T’Sou-ke, Pacheedaht, and MÁLEXEȽ (Malahat) Nations.
 We respectfully acknowledge that we live and learn within these traditional territories.